rnosov/react-reveal/src/docs/intro.md

 title: Introduction
 ---

 [React Reveal](https://www.npmjs.com/package/react-reveal) is a dead simple way to add some cool reveal on scroll animations to your React app.
-If you're using `0.x` version check out the [migrating docs](/docs/migrating/).
+Don't forget to star the [Github repository](https://github.com/rnosov/react-reveal) if you liked this package!

 ## Installation